-Sub-optimal glute activation is one of the most common faults I see in athletes.
+Sub-optimal glute strength is one of the most common faults I see in athletes.
 This can lead to a host of injuries as well as decreased performance.

 We’ve previously discussed using the push press as a test of hip (glute) versus knee dominance in athletes.
 Analyzing an athlete’s movement while doing high rep push press’s will show their default mechanics.
 Below left, the athlete is not effectively load her hips and demonstrating a quad dominance pattern.
 To the right, she is loading her hips to most efficiently develop power.

 You can read more about this test, and another glute activation test in my CrossFit Journal Article “The Hip and Athletic Performance.”